Team-01-DAMG-7245/ai-research-assistant/DOCKER.md

 sudo service docker start
 sudo usermod -a -G docker ec2-user

-# Install Docker Compose
+# Install Docker Compose V2 (plugin, comes with Docker Desktop or can be installed separately)
-sudo curl -L "https://github.com/docker/compose/releases/latest/download/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose
-sudo chmod +x /usr/local/bin/docker-compose
+# For Linux, Docker Compose V2 is included with Docker Engine 20.10+
+# Verify installation:
+docker compose version

 # Log out and back in for group changes to take effect
 exit